muzammil-15/Web_Portfolio/README.md

 ## Usage

+You can access the deployed version of this portfolio website [here](https://muzammil-dev.netlify.app/).
+Feel free to explore and interact with the various sections to learn more about my projects, skills, and experiences.

 Once the project is set up and running, you can customize it to fit your needs:

 - Add your projects: Update the `projects.json` file with information about your projects.
 - Customize the design: Modify the CSS styles to match your personal brand and preferences.
 - Update content: Replace placeholder text and images with your own content.
 - Deploy: Once everything looks good, deploy your website to a hosting platform of your choice.

 ## Screenshots